binocarlos/biro/README.md

  * error - the current error from validation
  * schema - the schema entry for this field
  * update - a function to run when the user changes the value
+ * blur - a function to run when the user blurs focus (this will trigger validation)

 It is responsible for renderering the GUI for the form field - not the title of other wrapping markup.